vulkenree/Machine-Learning-Projects/flight_usage_prediction/README.md

 ## Next steps

-I was using one month of data ( about 50 million records ) for this project so I was not able to incorporate the seasonal nature of airline traffic that I gathered from US Dept of transportation.
+- [ ]  I was using one month of data ( about 50 million records ) for this project so I was not able to incorporate the seasonal nature of airline traffic that I gathered from US Dept of transportation.
 I would like to add that in as a translation for the month feature, as well as predict out the retunk link usage/demand in Mbps per 5 mins.

+- [ ]  Try using automl

 ## Outline of project